© Crown copyright 2021

 3. How COVID-19 Vaccine AstraZeneca is given

 COVID-19 Vaccine AstraZeneca is given as an injection of 0.5 ml into a muscle (usually in the upper arm).

 The second injection can be given between 4 and 12 weeks after the first injection.

-When COVID 19 Vaccine AstraZeneca is given for the first injection, the second injection to complete the vaccination course should also be with COVID-19 Vaccine AstraZeneca.
+When COVID-19 Vaccine AstraZeneca is given for the first injection, the second injection to complete the vaccination course should also be with COVID-19 Vaccine AstraZeneca.

 If you miss an appointment for your second injection of COVID-19 Vaccine AstraZeneca If you forget to go back at the scheduled time, ask your doctor, pharmacist or nurse for advice.
 It is important that you return for your second injection of COVID-19 Vaccine AstraZeneca.
 If you miss a scheduled injection, you may not be fully protected against COVID-19.

 4. Possible side effects